Why do real-world results differ from EPA range?

 Driving speed, temperature, elevation changes, and climate control use can all reduce real-world range versus test averages.

 EPA range figures are useful for apples-to-apples comparisons, but they are not a guarantee of your exact driving outcome.
-This guide explains how to interpret them correctly.
+This guide explains how to use them correctly while keeping the vehicle’s decoded details in view.

 Driving speed, temperature, elevation changes, and climate control use can all reduce real-world range versus test averages.